Kallista Faucets Review & Rating Updated: 05/29/21

-Unlike Kohler faucets, Kallista is not part of Kohler's Kitchen & Bath Group, but belongs to the Kohler Interior Group along with Ann Sacks Tile and Stone, upscale furniture companies and a lighting products company.
+Unlike Kohler faucets, Kallista is not part of the Kitchen & Bath Group but belongs to the Kohler Interior Group along with Ann Sacks Tile and Stone, two upscale furniture companies, and a lighting products company.

 For design that pushes the frontier of contemporary styling combined with the legendary reliability of Kohler engineering and manufacturing, you should take a look at Kallista.

 Kallista was founded in 1979 in San Francisco by Anthony Pontin and Norman Bell to design and sell premium sanitary wares.
 It was acquired by Kohler a decade later and positioned as Kohler's upscale designer bathwares company to compete with Delta's premium faucets.